Schindler-EPFL-Lab/thermoxels/README.md

 We welcome contributions to Thermoxels.
 Please look at existing issues on the code.

-We format code using [black](https://pypi.org/project/black/) and follow PEP8.
+We format code using ruff and follow PEP8.
 The code needs to be type annotated and following our documentation style.